 The two-day Creative Skills Bootcamp under the Creative Innovators Programme offered fresh and exciting workshops to creators at all stages of their careers.
 It was a unique opportunity to learn about the technical, management and business skills needed by artists and creative entrepreneurs.

 Sessions were co-created and facilitated by Thames International Business School and the Creative Innovators Fellows.
 Topics ran across the different creative industries–from design, craft, film, animation and tech.
-Joined by our partners from the Design Center of the Philippines and the Apl de Ap Foundation, the Creative Skills Bootcamp was attended by nearly one-hundred fifty creative professionals and industry leaders from the Philippines.
-Over ninety-five percent of the participants said they plan to stay in touch with other creatives they met during the two-day programme; more than half planned to collaborate in some way in the near future.
+Joined by our partners from the Design Center of the Philippines and the Apl de Ap Foundation, the Creative Skills Bootcamp was attended by nearly 150 creative professionals and industry leaders from the Philippines.
+Over 95 per cent of the participants said they plan to stay in touch with other creatives they met during the two-day programme; more than half planned to collaborate in some way in the near-future.

 To join our journey, follow our hashtags: #CreativeInnovatorsPH and #CreativesPH2019.